home-assistant-tutorials/01.development-environment/README.md

 In the dashboard of the *Docker Desktop* you can observe, how a bootstrapping container is setting up the development container.

-_WARNING_: Please notice how the list of `known_hosts` is copied from `~/.ssh/` of the local machine into the container.
+_NOTE_: Please notice how the list of `known_hosts` is copied from `~/.ssh/` of the local machine into the container.
 Be aware of this privacy issue before sharing the container.

 ![bootstrapping](img/bootstrapping.png)

-It gets a crazy `NAME` assigned.
+It gets a silly `NAME` assigned.
 In my case it is `blissful_gagarin`.
-You recoginize the right container by the `IMAGE` name.
-It contains the name you assigned to your fork on Github.
-Assign the container a meaningful name in the shell of your host machine in analogy to my example:
+You recoginize the container by the name of the `IMAGE`.
+It contains the name, which you assigned to your fork on Github (here `ha.core2`).
+In the shell of your host machine assign a meaningful name.

 ```sh
 docker rename blissful_gagarin ha.tutorial